-Behavioral Health Services.
-Professional school counselors indicated that referral pathways and access to care are and to connect students to the help they need.
+Focus Group Theme: External Partnerships for Student Access to Mental and Behavioral Health Services.
+Professional school counselors indicated that referral pathways and access to care are challenges.
+The existing shortage of mental health service providers makes it challenging to provide continuity of care and to connect students to the help they need.
 They reflected that money provided is only sometimes helpful because there is no one to pay to provide services, and waiting lists are long, especially in rural districts where the wait time can be six to eight weeks.
 Additionally, transportation may be a barrier for some families in rural communities, as the service provider may be in a neighboring city or town more than 100 miles away, causing parents to miss work and students to miss more time from school.
 Rural families may also need more access because of little or no insurance.
 For some districts, pathways are needed to refer students with deeper needs to a licensed mental health professional and reduce the need for school counselors to provide intensive supports for students with no other options.